 In the short time that we had with the Acer Aspire S3 3951, we couldn’t gauge how the battery would perform on an average day.
 In light browsing and office tasks it was displaying around 5 hours of life.
 With the HD video fired up this dropped off to show a little under two hours.
 We managed to get through most of a charge in the 5 hours we had the S3 on our test bench, so that’s the most accurate figure we can put our finger on until we get a production version to review.

-But Acer have achieved their aims in creating a slim and light Ultrabook.
-It performs well enough from what we’ve seen and although the design doesn’t offer the premium flare you get from the MacBook Air, the price (not currently confirmed) at around £800 puts it in the range of those looking for a primary work or play machine - and we’d expect online discounts to make it a much more appealing over time.
+Acer have achieved their aims in creating a slim and light Ultrabook.
+It performs well enough from what we’ve seen.
+Although the design doesn’t offer the premium flare you get from the MacBook Air, the price puts it in the range of those looking for a primary work or play machine